ethancjackson/CS2212B-2017/docs/STAGE2.md

 * Ensure that your code is well-commented using JavaDoc-style comments.
 Examples will be provided.

 Notes:
 * You may use any language/environment for user interfaces, as long as it is compatible with a Java-based back-end.
 The following are recommended.
   * JavaScript/React + HTML/CSS
   * Java/Swing or JavaFX
+* You may use any software to assist with UI design and coding
 * For web-based applications, Grails is highly recommended.
 * Web-based applications should use REST to communicate with user interfaces.
+* Marks will be deducted for any crashes during evaluation.